The Wilcox & Flegel family

 Jason first joined Wilcox & Flegel in 1986, while still in high school.
 He worked in the warehouse back then, but after graduating from Washington State University, he joined the company full time in 1994 and now manages branded and unbranded retail stations.

 Jason is especially proud to have worked alongside his father, Gary Mellema, until Gary retired in 2008.
 Outside of work, Jason loves playing and watching sports, especially with his two children, Karli and Dylan, and his fiancée Gaylene.

 David joined Wilcox & Flegel in 2003, bringing with him ten years of management and engineering experience (and an engineering degree from the University of Portland).
-Currently, he oversees the commercial sales staff and provides technical support to customers.
+Currently, he oversees the logistics of the company.

 He particularly enjoys the people he works with.
-When he’s off the clock, he enjoys watching or coaching his children, Brooke and Reece, in sports, or spending time with Judy, his wife of 17 years.
+When he’s off the clock, he enjoys watching or coaching his children, Brooke and Reece, in sports, or spending time with his wife Judy.

 Our company has been built over three generations of hard work.
 We’re proud of our history and the future we’re building.